lakshikaa/German-Wizard/index.md

 <p>If you want to learn about the foundations of german and its grammar, then please have a look at the following link.
 Here you will find how to construct sentences with the basic grammar rules needed in the german language. <a href="https://www.deutsch-lernen.com/learn-german-online/beginners/lesson_1.php">Useful site to learn grammar basics.</a></p>

  <a href="http://www.bbc.co.uk/languages/german/talk/">Useful site to learn a variety of vocabulary and grammar.</a></p>

+<h2> Hope you had fun.
+You are one step closer to becoming a german wizard and becoming awesome at german.</h2>

 <p>